OffchainLabs/community-helm-charts/charts/nitro/README.md

 `auth.jwtsecret` | string                                                                                  Path to file holding JWT secret (32B hex) | None
 `auth.origins` | strings                                                                                   Origins from which to accept AUTH requests | `[localhost]`
 `auth.port` | int                                                                                          AUTH-RPC server listening port | `8549`
 `blocks-reexecutor.blocks-per-thread` | uint                                                               minimum number of blocks to execute per thread.
-When mode is random this acts as the size of random block range sample | `10000`
+When mode is random this acts as the size of random block range sample | None
 `blocks-reexecutor.enable` | enables re-execution of a range of blocks against historic state | None `blocks-reexecutor.end-block` | uint                                                                       last block number of the block range for re-execution | None
 `blocks-reexecutor.mode` | string                                                                          mode to run the blocks-reexecutor on.
 Valid modes full and random. full - execute all the blocks in the given range. random - execute a random sample range of blocks with in a given range | `random`
-`blocks-reexecutor.room` | int                                                                             number of threads to parallelize blocks re-execution | `10`
+`blocks-reexecutor.room` | int                                                                             number of threads to parallelize blocks re-execution | `12`
 `blocks-reexecutor.start-block` | uint                                                                     first block number of the block range for re-execution | None
 `chain.dev-wallet.account` | string                                                                        account to use | `is first account in keystore`
 `chain.dev-wallet.only-create-key` | if true, creates new key then exits | None